 Although I do miss comfortably sitting outside, I can’t complain about the nice change in environment, and by change, I mean a drop in 30 degrees in a matter of hours.
-One morning we were sitting in 93 degree heat just trying to breathe and not sweat on every surface we came into contact with (unsuccessful mission if you were wondering) and by nightfall we were bundled under blankets as the wind and rain pelted down while we seriously questioned the durability of the windows (the mission of durability was successful).
-But Costa rica isn’t known for its subtleties.
-Nonetheless, Monteverde is a rainforest oasis and we were always surrounded by green.
-No, literally, we were surrounded by lime green walls in our hostel.
-And in the shower.
-And on the chairs.
+One morning we are sitting in 93 degree heat trying (unsuccessfully) not to sweat on every surface we came into contact with, and by nightfall we were bundled under blankets as the wind and rain pelted down and we seriously questioned the durability of the hostel’s windows.
+This sudden change in weather shouldn’t come as a surprise as Costa rica isn’t exactly known for its subtleties.
+Nonetheless, Monteverde is a rainforest oasis and we were surrounded by lucious greenery at every turn.
+(Literally, we were surrounded by lime green walls in our hostel, lime green tiles in the shower, lime green on the chairs…)

 Prior to heading inland we had spent the week on the Pacific Ocean, starting in Sámara, a tiny beach town boasting all the things that come with being, well, a tiny beach town.
 We proved to be rookies though since we spent the first few days at the popular beach close to town, Playa Samara (I know, creative choice in name, right?).
-Luckily we wisened up on our last day and took a 20 minute bus to Playa Carrillo where we were rewarded with clearer water, more shady palm trees and 1/10 of the crowd (triple score!).
+Luckily we wisened up on our last day and took a 20 minute bus to Playa Carrillo where we were rewarded with clearer water, more shady palm trees and a fraction of the crowd.
 Overall, Sámara is a great place to relax and unwind, and if you happen to like iguanas then you basically found yourself in paradise.